 Have you been told you need to optimize your images for mobile?
 Worried that slow load times, or a bad mobile UX are hindering your sales and conversions?
 Here are some truths about optimizing your images for mobile — as well as some actionable tips and advice on how to make your mobile site perform better.

 Compression & re-sizing is key

 Resizing is just as, if not more, essential than compression.
 Digital cameras often, very unhelpfully, create images that are very large.
-Take the pixels down and resize images down to a more reasonable size using a plug in like Imsanity (featured in our review here).
-Imsanity is actually also a viable (free) alternative to ShortPixel that is limited in its free version.
+Take the pixels down and resize images down to a more reasonable size using a plug in like Imsanity.
+Imsanity is a free alternative.

 Image resizing is especially key on mobile — even though modern smartphones are powerful computers in their own right, large images that fill the screen will slow the mobile experience down.
 You may want to include less images across the board so as to not unnecessarily slow the user down.

 You can optimize pictures for web use by compressing them using Photoshop (not that tricky to do yourself), or you can use some trusted image optimizers that will help you scale the process.

 The problem with image optimizers?
 A lot of them don’t work, and it can be hard to find the best in a bad bunch.